 You can approach any confidential adviser for undesirable behaviour at the UvA, irrespective of your department/unit or faculty.
-There are also special confidential advisers for PhD candidates at the Faculty of Social Sciences. .
+There are also confidential advisers appointed especially for PhDs at the AISSR.
 The confidential advisers work in accordance with the guidelines of the Landelijke Vereniging voor Vertrouwenspersonen (Netherlands Association of Confidential Advisers).

 Please note that, despite the current corona measures it is still possible to contact the confidential advisers.
 You can call or email them to arrange an appointment via Teams, Skype or Zoom.
 Questions or complaints are always treated confidentially.
 The confidential adviser only takes action if the student or employees agrees to this.